KitCarson88/redux-multipurpose-angular-cli/README.md

 ## Usage

 To start the cli, into the directory of your Angular project, type the command `multux` (that stands for multipurpose redux).
+The command starts the cli using global package.
+It is recommendable to use the local version of the cli using the command `npx multux`.

 The cli is interactive and during its first usage, it helps the developer to integrate a new store instance.
 Executing again the cli after store generation, it helps to add different tools and modules skeletons to your store instance.
+Please don't use it with an instance of a store not initialized with this cli.